harshakurra123/ClassRemainder/RFP.md

 1. Your profile link to navigate to user details.
 2. Logout button to logout of the application.

+### Bidder Qualifications
+- BIDDER is thoroughly familiar with all provisions and requirements of the Documents and the conditions under which the Work is to be performed.
+- BIDDER finds that the proposed Contract Documents are complete, and that they are appropriate for the full, proper, and timely performance of the proposed Application.
+- BIDDER possesses and commits to the OWNER the technical knowledge, practical experience, management skills.

 ## Schedule Duration
 1. Start Date - 18-aug-2021